FOOT AND HAND REFLEXOLOGY FOR HEALING

 Reflexology is now a central part of all nutritional balancing programs.
 Dr. Eck did not include it in the original nutritional balancing programs, although he was well aware of the benefits of foot and hand reflexology.

-Thousands of these ultra-microcscopic channels run the entire length of the body, according to the theory of reflexology channels, although they cannot be seen with microscopes.
-They are arranged in bundles that go to each toe and each finger.
+Thousands of these ultra-microscopic channels run the entire length of the body, according to the theory of reflexology channels.

 Interestingly, each part of your foot and hand – top, bottom and sides - corresponds or connects to a particular organ, gland or area of the body.
 For example, the large toe, and all of the toes to some degree, correspond or reflex to the head.
 The arch of the foot reflexes or corresponds to the spine.
 The middle of the foot corresponds to the trunk and internal organs.